HTTP Flood: POST flood

 An HTTP POST flood (or simply POST flood) is a denial of service attack that uses POST requests, which are part of the Hypertext Transfer Protocol (HTTP).
 As of late 2013, POST floods were increasingly being launched from mobile devices.

 POST requests are more likely to require the server to perform some kind of processing, such as looking up items in a database.
 Therefore, HTTP POST flood attacks typically impose higher load on the server per request.

 Methods of mitigation

-As HTTP flood attacks use standard URL requests hence it is quite challenging to differentiate from valid traffic.
+As HTTP flood attacks use standard URL requests, they are quite challenging to differentiate from valid layer-4 network traffic.
 One of the most effective mitigation methods is the combination of traffic profiling methods that mainly includes identification of IP reputation, tracking abnormal actions and employing progressive sanctuary challenges.